jarviscanada/jarvis_data_eng_AndresOsorio/cloud_devops/README.md

 ## Application Architecture
 Each of the Kubernetes clusters (environments) are exactly the same: they are created using the Azure Kubernetes Service with Azure scale sets (one node).
-The app is deployed to the one node of the clusters, scaled up or down as needed, and exposed to the outside world through Kubernetes services/load-balancer.
+The application is deployed to the one node of the clusters, scaled out/in as needed, and exposed to the outside world through Kubernetes services/load-balancer.
 The Azure Kubernetes Service controls the Kubernetes control plane and I interacted with it through the `Azure CLI` and `kubectl`.
 The continuous integration and deployment